Gadoskey/blogPostWebApp/README.md

 7. Password Reset: Reset your password securely if you forget it.
 8. Announcements: View important updates and announcements from the app.

+## ***Technologies Used***

+1. Flask: A lightweight Python web framework that powers the server-side of the application, managing routes, requests, and responses.
+2. SQLAlchemy: A powerful Object Relational Mapper (ORM) used for interacting with the database, allowing seamless integration between Python code and SQL queries.
+3. Jinja2: A templating engine used within Flask to render dynamic HTML content, enabling separation of logic and presentation.
+4. HTML: Provides the structure for the web pages of the application.
+5. CSS and Bootstrap: Used to style the application, ensuring responsiveness and a visually appealing layout across various screen sizes.
+6. SQLite: Handles the database layer, storing and managing user data, posts, and other persistent information.
+7. WTForms: A form-handling library used to easily manage form creation, validation, and rendering in the web app.
+8. Flask-Mail: For handling email functionalities, including sending confirmation emails, password reset requests, and other notifications.

 # **Installation**

 ## ***Prerequisites***